sellflow/sellflow/README.md

 - [Android emulator](https://docs.expo.dev/workflow/android-studio-emulator/)
 - [iOS simulator](https://docs.expo.dev/workflow/ios-simulator/)
 - [Expo Go](https://expo.dev/go), a limited sandbox for trying out app development with Expo

+> [!WARNING] The app does not run with Expo Go because of Unistyles and the Shopify Checkout Sheet Kit the app will not run inside of Expo Go and will only run on an iOS or Android dev build.

 ## Features